rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 shared secret using the received `sessionpubkey` point and its own `sessionsecretkey` scalar using EC Diffie-Hellman.

-Now both nodes have obtained the shared secret, all packets are encrypted using keys derived from the shared secret.
+Now both nodes have obtained the shared secret, all messages are encrypted using keys derived from the shared secret.
 Keys are derived as follows: